 observation = tool.run(**action_input)

-# Add to message history
+# Add observation result to conversation history

 messages.append({